HThomasH/Airplanes_v2/README.md

 details that are important for distinguishing aircraft manufacturers.

-When sourcing images from Google Images, it is therefore preferable to **open the image in full resolution** before uploading it to the demo.
+When sourcing images from Google Images, it is therefore preferable to **open the image in full resolution** (for example by clicking on the thumbnail to display the large version) before uploading it to the demo.

 ### Viewing angle